AceCentre/AACSpeakHelper/README.md

 ## How it Works

 Once text is copied to the clipboard (using Ctrl+C), AAC Speak Helper reads that text.
 Depending on the configuration settings, it either translates the text using the selected service and speaks it aloud or simply reads the text.
+There are additional features such as putting intonation (or style) onto some voices.
+We have a little graphical application that can configure the app.
+The main application though has no interface.

 ## Installation